raniabdelfattah/WST_MS1_Group_7/README.md

 **Features:**
 - Sticky navigation header with integrated search functionality
 - Hover effects on recipe cards showing cooking metadata
-- Responsive grid layout that adapts from 4 columns to 1 column based on screen size
+- Bootstrap Grid layout that adapts from 4 columns to 1 column based on screen size
 - Category tags positioned directly below recipe titles for consistent alignment across all cards
-- Fixed hamburger menu sliding functionality for mobile navigation
+- Bootstrap Offcanvas menu sliding from right for mobile navigation

 ### About Us (about.html)